Testing for >1000 conditions using your DNA

 • Fatigue

 These symptoms can be caused by many other conditions, but if they are new, persistent, or worsening, it is important to seek medical advice.
 Early diagnosis can improve treatment options and outcomes.
+In such cases, genetic screening for pancreatic cancer may be recommended as part of a broader monitoring approach.

 What are the causes?